 I always thought that the Everest tie-in with Rolex was silly.

-Everest’s marketing seemed from the Mad Men era, and it turned Sir Edmund Hillary’s summiting Mount Everest into a half-page magazine advertisement that failed to resonate with me personally.
+That bit of marketing seemed like something from the Mad Men era.
+Turning Sir Edmund Hillary’s summiting Mount Everest into a half-page magazine advertisement that failed to resonate with me personally.
 The Merriam-Webster Dictionary defines “Everest” as the highest point: climax, apex.
-That’s a concept that I can grasp.
+Ok, that’s a concept that I can grasp.
 Could Everest Horology Products (“Everest”) live up to that concept?

 My first hands-on experience with Everest bands was at WindUp Watch Fair in NYC.
 In a crowded and sweaty retail suite, it was impossible to make a proper assessment.
 I recently asked Everest for some samples to borrow for review.
 They graciously accepted and I was able to do a proper assessment at my own pace.